-- Run Decipher Backup Repair, and select the error occurred iPhone backup from the list of iTunes backups.
+- Select the error occurred iPhone backup from the list of iTunes backups.

-- Click "Repair It!" to start scanning and fixing the iTunes backup.
+- Click "Repair It!" to scan and fix the broken backup.

-- Review the list of repairs to your error occurred iPhone backup then press "Next".
+- Review the list of repairs to your error occurred iPhone backup and press "Next".

 - Enter your Decipher Backup Repair license code to register the software.